William "Billy" Lee

-William “Billy” Lee was an enslaved man who acted as General George Washington’s manservant during the American Revolution.
-In 1768, George Washington purchased brothers William and Frank Lee from Mary Lee of Virginia for £61.15.
+William “Billy” Lee was an enslaved man who acted as General George Washington’s personal manservant during the American Revolution.
+In 1767, George Washington purchased brothers William and Frank Lee from Mary Lee of Virginia.
+William cost £61.15.
 Washington intended to make the brothers house servants, and William, often called Billy or Will, became Washington’s valet, as well as a favorite huntsman.
 Lee was likely born around 1750.
 Washington’s records referred to Lee as “Mulatto Will,” suggesting that Billy and Frank were born to an enslaved mother and white father.
 Lee was among Washington’s most trusted servants, and he remained close to the patriarch of Mount Vernon throughout the duration of the Revolutionary War and its aftermath.

 When Congress appointed Washington Commander-in-Chief of Revolutionary forces in 1775, Lee followed him into the Continental Army.
 As Washington’s valet, Lee was responsible for grooming the horses, preparing his master’s clothing and equipment, delivering messages, and attending to the General’s needs.
 During battle, Lee stayed close at hand, ready to provide a sword or field glass at Washington’s request.
 Lee survived the cruel winter at Valley Forge and witnessed the world-shattering victory at Yorktown, marking just a few of the momentous historical events to which Lee bore witness while serving at Washington’s side.